jzariski/Jackson-Zariski-Projects-Genome-Science/README.md

-# reverse-compliment-project

-Completed Scripts
+# UW Genome Science Projects--Beliveau Lab

+Completed Scripts--blockParse analyzes strands of DNA and identifies areas suitable for probe attachement and subsequent analysis using spectral microscopy.

-JR3-- Reverse compliment check, no output or error screens fixed verify --verifies the normal blockParse g check is working verifyReverse --verifies the reverse compliment check and the normal g check work
+   JR5-- Reverse compliment check, no output or error screens fixed verify --verifies the normal blockParse g check is working verifyReverse --verifies the reverse compliment check and the normal g check work

-In progress
-JR4-- Reverse compliment check, output and error screens fixed

-JR5 all but the command lind argument
+Scripts not listed are still in progress